 The thing with unexpected expenses is that we actually can expect them.
 We don’t know when or how much, but we know they will come.

-The solution is your emergency fund, which most people with debt problems don’t have.
+In this scenario, the solution is your emergency fund, which most people with debt problems don’t have.
 At the risk of overstating the obvious, there is a connection here.

 An emergency fund is a financial buffer between you and debt.
 With no buffer, some debt will, at points, be inevitable.
 Part of the cyclical problem is that new debt crops up before you are done paying off the old.
 That’s what makes it a cycle.